Author: Frank W. Jackson, M.D.

 What is Hepatitis B?

 Hepatitis B is caused by the hepatitis B virus (medically abbreviated as HBV).
-Current estimates are that over 250,000 people in the United States contract HBV each year.
+Current estimates are that approximately 2.2 million people in the United States have HBV.
 It is often spread through sexual contact, accounting for about 50% of the reported cases.
 It is also spread through contact with blood or body fluids from a person carrying HBV.
 Some groups have a higher risk of becoming infected with HBV.
 These include:

 - Intravenous drug users